USGS-R/training-curriculum/content/r-package-dev/Documentation.md

 Roxygen style documentation requires the R package `roxygen2`.
 This package needs to be installed in order to generate the `.Rd` files, but does not need to be listed as a dependency in the `DESCRIPTION` file.
 When you build roxygen documentation, `RoxygenNote:` and a version number is automatically added at the end of your `DESCRIPTION` file.

 Another note for help files: if you plan to submit your package to CRAN (see the [package maintenance](/r-package-dev/maintenance) section to learn more about considerations for CRAN), you cannot use `#` in any help file URLs.
-Warnings are being flagged on CRAN's check, but aren't being caught in local checks.
-Running `rhub::check_with_rdevel()` does seem to give a clue that they would cause an issue, but it might be best to just avoid using `#` in URLs for help files in CRAN packages.

 ### Function-level help files